vaprlab/vaprlab.github.io/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at the [Malviya National Institute of Technology, Jaipur](http://www.mnit.ac.in/).
+<p text-align: justify> We are a dynamic research group at the [Malviya National Institute of Technology, Jaipur](http://www.mnit.ac.in/).
 This lab function under the guidance of [Dr. Deepak Ranjan Nayak](https://mnit.ac.in/dept_cse/profile?fid=RqmJ) of Department of Computer Science and Egineering at MNIT Jaipur, India.
 Our aim is to explore and understand computer vision and medical image analysis related problems.
-We are also working on several machine learning techniques and deep learning and randomized learning algorithms.
+We are also working on several machine learning techniques and deep learning and randomized learning algorithms. </p>

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >